-The Union will be given access to conference rooms and auditoriums for meetings requiring the size and space necessary for Union meetings and membership drives, before or after duty hours or during lunch periods if such space is not already committed.
-Building hours are between 6:00am and 6:00pm, therefore meetings must occur within those hours.
+The Union will be given access to conference rooms and auditoriums for meetings requiring the size and space necessary for union meetings and membership drives, before or after duty hours or during lunch periods if such space is not already committed.
+Meetings must occur within designated building access hours.
+The Union may conduct virtual meetings using available Agency virtual methods before or after duty hours or during lunch periods.
 The Union will follow the same reservation process and procedures as all other users.